 Blue Genie Art Bazaar

-Blue Genie Art Bazaar takes place for almost four weeks, giving shoppers plenty of time to get gifts for everyone on their list.
+Blue Genie Art Bazaar takes place for over a month, giving shoppers plenty of time to get gifts for everyone on their list.
 Blue Genie features items from more than 200 local artists, from paintings and prints, to jewelry and sculptures.
 Best of all, admission is free!

 I recommend setting aside at least an hour to wander around the booths, since there is so much to choose from!
 Also, don’t forget your reusable shopping bags.